bartr/movies/README.md

 1.2.3
 ```

-- The version is injected at build time via ldflags / env / equivalent.
-- For dirty local builds, `0.0.0-dev` is acceptable.
 - The endpoint must respond `200` even before the dataset has finished loading (it does not depend on `/readyz`).

 ## 7. Observability